Petr Fiala: Early life

 Petr Fiala was born in Brno to a conservative Catholic family.
 His father, who was partly of Jewish origin, was a Holocaust survivor.
 Fiala studied history and Czech language at the Faculty of Literature of Masaryk University between 1983 and 1988, and after graduating he worked as a historian in a local museum in Kroměříž.

-In 1996, he became a docent at Charles University in Prague, and in 2002 was named as the first professor of political science in the Czech Republic.
+In 1996, he became a docent at Charles University in Prague, and in 2002 he was named as the first professor of political science in the Czech Republic.
 In 2004, he became dean of the Faculty of Social Studies at Masaryk University, and in the same year was elected as rector of the university, defeating Jan Wechsler in the third round.
 Fiala was reelected in 2008 and remained in the position until 2011.
 While Fiala was rector, Masaryk University increased its enrollment to around 45,000 students, became the most popular Czech university in terms of applications, and created a nationwide system for detecting academic plagiarism.
 During this period, Masaryk University built a new €220 million campus for biomedicine, opened a research station in Antarctica, and established the Central European Institute of Technology (CEITEC) using CZK 5.3 billion from the European Structural and Investment Funds.
 CEITEC launched in 2011.

 Career

 Public activism

 In the 1980s, Fiala was involved in independent civic activism.
-Between 1984 and 1989 he participated in the so-called underground university, hosting seminars in Brno focused on political philosophy.
+Between 1984 and 1989, he participated in the so-called underground university, hosting seminars in Brno focused on political philosophy.
 He was involved in unofficial Christian activities, especially in the circle of secretly consecrated Bishop Stanislav Krátký.
 Along with other Brno students, he founded the samizdat university magazine Revue 88, published in 1988–1989.

-After November 1989, he continued his publishing and civic activism, working as an editor for magazines such as Proglas, Revue Politika and Kontexty.
+After November 1989, Fiala continued his publishing and civic activism, working as an editor for magazines such as Proglas, Revue Politika, and Kontexty.
 In 1993, he founded the Centre for the Study of Democracy and Culture (CDK), a civic think-tank.
 Fiala was criticized for his activities during the 2021 election campaign because the centre was accepting state subsidies.

 Fiala has been active for a long time in institutions and bodies related to higher education and research in the Czech Republic and abroad.
-He served as Vice-Chair (2005–2009) and Chair (2009–2011) of the Czech Rectors' Conference, and at the international level he was a member of the Council of the European University Association (2009–2011).
-In 2007, he was elected by the Parliament to the council of the Institute for the Study of Totalitarian Regimes, where he served for five years.
+He served as vice-chair of the Czech Rectors' Conference from 2005 until 2009, and chair between 2009 and 2011.
+Fiala was a member of the council of the European University Association between 2009 and 2011.
+In 2007, he was elected by the Chamber of Deputies to the council of the Institute for the Study of Totalitarian Regimes, where he served for five years.
 He is a member of many scientific and academic councils of public and private universities and research institutions in the Czech Republic and abroad.
 He has received a number of awards for his scientific and academic work; in 2011 he was awarded the Golden Plaque of the President of the Republic.

-In 2005 he was part of the commission in the competition of Czech and Moravian wines, TOP 77.
+In 2005, he was part of the commission in the competition of Czech and Moravian wines, TOP 77.